21 Blockchain Interview Questions and Answers for 2023

 Blockchain interview questions for junior developers

 We categorize the blockchain interview questions by the seniority level of developers.
 Do you plan to hire a junior developer?
 Consider the following interview questions:

-  Question 1: What are the various types of records allowed on a blockchain?
+Question 1: How does blockchain create blocks and what are the various types of records allowed on a blockchain?